Position Title: Program Specialist

-This position is responsible for implementing the Chapter’s Care & Support volunteer-powered program delivery strategy and engaging with organizations to encourage community mobilization to include under-served and priority populations.
+This position is responsible for implementing the Chapter’s Care & Support volunteer-powered program delivery strategy and engaging with organizations to encourage community mobilization to include under-served, rural, and priority populations.

 While the Association is currently working remotely, upon a return to the office, this position will be based in Albuquerque, New Mexico.

 This position reports to the local chapter Program Director.

 Increase reach of Alzheimer’s Association Common Programs with special emphasis on increasing participation among communities that have typically had low rates of engagement with the chapter based on LEAP data.

 Build and expand the number of Alzheimer’s Association community educators, community representatives, support group facilitators and other community volunteers using the Volunteer Recruitment plan to enhance organization visibility and programmatic reach within the assigned area.

 Engage, train and manage relationships with community volunteers and conduct annual performance evaluations (Mission Conversations).

 Ensure that any grant deliverables are met within assigned territory.

 Represent the chapter as needed at community events and networking groups.

 Using the Community Development Model and Leap data, collaborate with community partners to conduct annual Community Forums in order to develop an informed and community-focused plan for service delivery.